kangcaleb/calendarColorizer/scripts/README.md

 4. **Set up automation (optional):**
    - Create a trigger to run `colorCodeWithAI()` automatically
-   - Recommended: Run every 1-2 hours to catch new events
+   - Recommended: Run every once a day to catch new events

 ### Functions